living will ohio living will ohio

 1. Consult an Attorney: Legal professionals can provide tailored advice and ensure compliance with Ohio laws.

-2. Draft the Document: Clearly state personal information, medical preferences, and sign in the presence of witnesses or a notary.
+2. Draft the Document: Clearly state personal information and medical preferences, and sign in the presence of witnesses or a notary.

 3. Distribute Copies: Give copies to family members, healthcare agents, and doctors to ensure accessibility when needed.